 Gold and Platinum Cosmopolitan Rewards members do not have to pay these valet parking fees.
 All others (Silver and Sterling level members), will have to pay for valet parking.
 Be sure to have your Identity player’s card with you when arriving.

 You should also note that if you leave after having valet parked, then drive back to the Cosmo, you will be charged a brand new valet fee – even if you just leave for a few hours and come back.

 The Cosmopolitan Las Vegas may have the prettiest parking garage entrance in all of Sin City.
-It’s convenient to use and is completely free, regardless of whether you are a hotel guest or not.
+It’s clean and convenient to use.

 It is believed to be the only casino in Las Vegas to use terrazzo in its valet and port cochere areas, (according to the contractor who laid it, APF out of Arizona).

 The Cosmopolitan in Las Vegas has parking for 3,800 vehicles.
 It’s also unusual in that it’s one of the few parking garages I know of that has hired artists to paint their designs on large murals on the walls.

 The parking garage itself is completely underground.